 “We all pray, cry, and hope.
 Everyone here understands that we are one minute away from nuclear war at any single moment.
 But our souls are deposited in the best Vault!”

 Pray the Lord will protect these Gospel workers from harm.
-“Civilians are always in danger of suffering the same consequences as military when wars take place,” Eric says.
+“Civilians are always in danger of suffering the same consequences as military when wars take place,” Arne says.

 Pray also for a quick resolution to the current crisis.